joyceeexinyiwang/SCSThesis/ProgressLog.md

   - people comment on reporting style and other meta factors (whether this is breaking news or not)
 - people mostly address content of the tweet (because the tweet contains the main piece of info in the article)
 - "shock buttons" in the news event itself play an larger role than in opinion tweets to increase engagement
+- spread across similar people

 PROVE WRONG: opinion news tweets generate more disagreement (observation shows opinion and factual tweets both generates lots of disagreement, because every event/opinion is in a highly partisan context. however, where the disagreement comes from is often different.)
 - need some stats

-PROVE: people actually read the opinion articles but don't read the factual news articles. and when they don't read the opinion articles and comment, others point it out and rebut.
+PROVE: people read the opinion articles more carefully read the factual news articles. and when they don't read the opinion articles and comment, others point it out and rebut. but in general they are not very careful in their reading. they just respond to shock buttons.
 - need to read the linked articles

+PROVE WRONG: opinion tweets spread across dissents. (they actually spread across empathy and agreements)

 general:
 * opinion-factual is a spectrum